 Postgraduate Loan scheme

-Postgraduate students are now able to apply for a loan from the government, allowing you to borrow up to £10,280 for your Masters programme.
+Postgraduate students are can apply for a loan from the government, allowing you to borrow up to £11,222 for your Masters programme.
 The loan scheme is available for all subjects and for full, part-time and distance learning.
-The loans will be open to UK and EU nationals.
+The loans will be open to UK students only.
 If your course is 2, 3 or 4 years, the payments will be spread equally across each year of your course.

 The repayment terms of these loans differ from the undergraduate loans in that you will repay 6% of your income over £21,000 on graduation (undergraduate loans are repaid at 9% of your income over £21,000).
 Interest will be charged at RPI +3%.
 Repayments will be made concurrently with any undergraduate loan you have which means that if you have both and are earning over £21,000 you will be repaying 15% of your income.

 For example, if you earn £22,000 and you have an undergraduate and postgraduate loan, you will pay 15% of £1,000 or £150 a year.
 If you earn £30,000 you will pay 15% of £9,000, which makes an annual repayment of £1,350.
 Divide these figures by 12 and you will get the amount you will have to pay back each month.

 Whilst doing your research about where to study, it is worth noting that many universities offer incentives to their undergraduates to return to study at postgraduate level.
 Discounts vary from 10% of tuition fees up to 50% or even full tuition fees at some universities.
 You will also find some offering similar offers if your parents are graduates of the university, so worth checking out those you have a connection with.